 Building climate-resilience into basin water management

-InfoStart date: 1 March, 2019 End date: 28 February, 2024 Project type: Research collaboration projects in Danida priority countries (Window 1) Project code: 18-13-GHA Countries: Ghana Thematic areas: Aquatic environment and resources, Climate change, Water management and sanitation, Lead institution: Council for Scientific and Industrial Research (CSIR), Water Research Institute, Ghana Partner institutions: Geological Survey of Denmark and Greenland (GEUS), Denmark Ghana Meteorological Agency (GMet), Ghana Hydrological Services Department (HSD), Ghana Kwame Nkrumah University of Science and Technology (KNUST), Ghana SIRCOOL Mineral Water Company Limited, Ghana Council for Scientific and Industrial Research (CSIR), Food Research Institute, Ghana Aarhus University (AU), Denmark Central Queensland University (CQU), Australia Project website: Under development Project coordinator: Emmanuel Obuobie Total grant: 11,998,167 DKK
+InfoStart date: 1 March, 2019 End date: 29 February, 2024 Project type: Research collaboration projects in Danida priority countries (Window 1) Project code: 18-13-GHA Countries: Ghana Thematic areas: Aquatic environment and resources, Climate change, Water management and sanitation, Lead institution: Council for Scientific and Industrial Research (CSIR), Water Research Institute, Ghana Partner institutions: Geological Survey of Denmark and Greenland (GEUS), Denmark Ghana Meteorological Agency (GMet), Ghana Hydrological Services Department (HSD), Ghana Kwame Nkrumah University of Science and Technology (KNUST), Ghana SIRCOOL Mineral Water Company Limited, Ghana Council for Scientific and Industrial Research (CSIR), Food Research Institute, Ghana Aarhus University (AU), Denmark Central Queensland University (CQU), Australia Project website: Under development (the site might be inactive) Project coordinator: Emmanuel Obuobie Total grant: 11,998,167 DKK

 Anthropogenic activities including illegal and uncontrolled mining and logging have seriously degraded the landscapes of many river basins in West Africa posing significant challenges to sustainable water resources management (WRM).
 Climate change (CC) is projected to impose additional stress on the water resources of these basins.
 The Pra (23,200 km2, 6.2 million people) and Densu (2,600 km2, 2.5 million people) are 2 river basins of high economic importance to Ghana that also face the above problems.
 They are the main sources of domestic water supply for major cities such as Koforidua (1.7 million people) and Accra (40% of a population of 3.2 million) and contribute substantially to the livelihoods of basin dwellers via irrigated agriculture and bottled water production.
 Both basins have existing WRM plans but new ones are required soon.
 These can benefit from a more robust climate change impact analysis using the newest IPCC scenarios.
 Existing impact studies on West African basins have not focused on a fully integrated analysis of the consequences of CC, LULC changes, and changes in the socio-economic and political developments.